I hope you enjoy this blog post.

 1. Salvator Mundi | Leonardo da Vinci | (1490-1519) | sold for $450.3m (€382m)

-There’s a lot of mystery surrounding the most expensive painting ever sold.
+There’s a lot of mystery surrounding the most expensive painting ever sold as of 2021 – 2021.
 Until 1763, it bounced from Royal to Royal before going missing.
 It resurfaced in the late 19th Century, and wasn’t seen again until it was mislabelled in a Sotheby’s exhibition in 1958.
 It was sold for just £45.

 47 years later, it sells for $10,000 to New York art dealer Alexander Parish.